oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 To address this the idea of self describing API end points was developed, originally this was developed by an application having a "well known" URL that just returned a manually maintained text document that was distributed as part of the jar file.
 It then evolved into machine readable data formats, for example the Swagger REST API description format based on JSON, which has since been donated to the community under the name Open API and is now the de-facto data format.
 For a more detailed history see the Wikipedia [Open API page.](https://en.wikipedia.org/wiki/OpenAPI_Specification)

 OpenAPI describes the data format, but there has also been the development of tooling and programming approaches to the automatic runtime generation of the OpenAPI data based on information in the source code.
-This means that the OpenAPI docuemntation delivered by the service is automatically in sync with the actuall code of the service itself.
+This means that the OpenAPI documentation delivered by the service is automatically in sync with the actual code of the service itself.

 In the case of Microprofile (and this Helidon as a Microprofile implementation) this was done through the MicroProfile OpenAPI specification which defines annotations to be used when generating the OpenAPI documents and associated the control mechanisms (for example to exclude API elements that are not intended to be publicly exposed)